ivanhofer/typesafe-i18n/examples/svelte/README.md

 # typesafe-i18n Svelte

-This is a small demo project demonstrating a `typesafe-i18n` integration with Svelte.
+This is a small project demonstrating a `typesafe-i18n` integration with Svelte.

 > This is a clone from the [Svelte](https://svelte.dev) template (see https://github.com/sveltejs/template).
 The template was then converted to TypeScript:
 >```bash